TLO or All Risk? Do Not Choose the Wrong Car Insurance

 2. Premium Data Based on OJK Regulations

-Based on the provisions in OJK Circular Letter No. 6/SEOJK.05/2017, car insurance premium rates are regulated based on operational area, vehicle category, and insured value.
+Based on the provisions in OJK Circular Letter No. 6/SEOJK.05/2017, car insurance premiums are regulated according to operational area, vehicle category, and insured value.

-The following is a comparison of premiums for non-bus/non-truck passenger cars in Region II (Jabodetabek):
+Below is an illustrative comparison for non-bus and non-truck passenger vehicles in Region II (Jabodetabek):

 Policy Type